Thomas-Elder/cs.Weightlifting/README.md

 * An API to provide authenticated access to the database
 * A web application for the user interface

-### API
+## API
 The API is a .NET 6 Core API, using Entity Framework to interact with a MSSQL database.

+The project makes use of Swagger, a suite of tools which describes an API.

 ## Testing
 Unit tests are written using XUnit and NSubstitute, and are run on commit to the main branch by Github's Actions.